lambda-rennes/purescript-vuex/README.md

 - purescript 0.12
 - yarn

-The simplest way to provision these dependencies is to install Nix and start a Nix shell:
+The simplest way to provision these dependencies is to install Nix (`curl https://nixos.org/nix/install | sh`) and start a Nix shell:

 ```
-$ nix-shell --pure
+$ nix-shell
 ```

-This will drop you in a shell where all necessary tools are available, pinned to a working version.
+This will drop you into a shell where all necessary tools are available, pinned to a working revision.
 It may take a while the first time, but everything will be cached afterwards.

 ## Building the project